thryec/halo2-shielded-pool/README.md

 ## Future work

+- [ ] Generate and verify real Pallas/IPA proofs in Rust.
+- [ ] Prove a minimal BN254/KZG circuit through a Solidity verifier.
+- [ ] Select and pin a maintained Halo2, Poseidon, transcript, and verifier stack.
-- [ ] Implement Halo2 proof generation and verification beyond `MockProver`.
+- [ ] Port the fixed-denomination pool to BN254 and bind recipient plus protocol domain.
+- [ ] Run deposit → prove → withdraw against a local EVM contract.
-- [ ] Extend notes with variable values, enforce range constraints, and prove value conservation across inputs, outputs, and withdrawals.
+- [ ] Add variable-value notes, ownership, range checks, and value conservation.
-- [ ] Bind each withdrawal proof to its intended recipient.
+- [ ] Freeze a versioned proof/calldata boundary, complete outside review, and publish benchmarks.
-- [ ] Implement a Solidity verifier and pool contract with incremental Merkle tree updates.
+- [ ] Compare one frozen pool rule with an AIR/STARK implementation.